SimulPiscator/AirSane/README.md

 by AirSane should be immediately available.
 In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.
-### Android
-The Mopria Scanner App may be used to scan from AirSane scanners.
-As of version 1.2.8, however, the app does not display scanners announced by AirSane any more.
-You may enter the scanner URL manually, still.

 ## Build for OpenWRT